Beds & Comfort · Senior dogs

 - Large mattress-style sleeping area

-- Memory foam support for older dogs
+- Memory foam designed to support older dogs

 - Lower step-on access than many bolster beds